The LILI Path

 • Use contrasting textures to add depth and interest to your artwork.
 Pair smooth and rough surfaces to create visual excitement.

 Different periods have shown movement in different ways.
-Futurists used overlapping lines and forms to show speed and motion.
-Impressionists like Monet used brushstrokes to give a sense of fluidity and change.
+Futurists captured movement through repeated lines and motion blur.
+Impressionists, like Monet, used expressive brushstrokes to mimic natural movement..

 Examples in Art: